Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 ![An example of a Clamp Processor setup in the Input Action Asset Editor](./Images/Processors-Clamp-Editor.png)

 > [!NOTE]
-> The Bindings can contain input values with very different ranges.
-In that case, a Scale Processor on the Bindings can help preprocess the values before clamping them (Processors on Actions are applied after Processors on Bindings).
+> The bindings can contain input values with very different ranges.
+In that case, a Scale Processor on the bindings can help preprocess the values before clamping them (Processors on Actions are applied after Processors on bindings).